shishu1998/final/8/henry-filosa_gregory-redozubov/README.txt

 Running Program: The program is interacted through the client
 	1. Type 1 to log in or 2 to create a new account
 	2. Enter username and password
+	3. The following behavior will run on a loop
-	3. The client will forward any messages on to you that are queued
+	4. The server will send any messages that are waiting Messages come in this format: [sender_name] : [message]
-	4. The client will begin looping, asking for receipient and message
+	5. You will then be asked to enter a user you wish to message That user does not need to exist yet, the server will still store the message
+	6. Then simply enter the message you wish to send Steps 4-6 will now repeat

+Exiting:
+	1. Hit ctrl^c to exit server or client
+	2. Server will close socket, ensure all children terminate and remove all semaphores.